Computer Science (Master's)

 Credits 3

-Web Development covers the fundamentals of web development from basic web structures to more advanced webpage and website development.
+Web Development covers the fundamentals of web development from basic web structures to more advanced web page and web site development.
 This course views web development as both a science and an art.
-HTML 5 (Structure), CSS 3 (Presentation), and JavaScript (Behavior) will be introduced as the three foundation languages that form the basic structure of a webpage.
+HTML 5 (Structure), CSS 3 (Presentation), and JavaScript (Behavior) will be introduced as the three foundation languages that form the basic structure of a web page.
 Communication protocols will also be discussed.
-The course material will cover security and how security can be built into webpages at conception.
-The course has multiple projects which culminate with a fully developed website that is both aesthetic and functional.
+The course material will cover security and how security can be built into web pages from the very start.
+The course has multiple projects which culminate with a fully developed web site that is both aesthetic and functional.
+(Prerequisites: None)

 MSCS3301: User-Centered Research and Evaluation